-The Company uses historical data on exercise of stock options and other factors to estimate the expected term of share-based awards.
-The Company also evaluates forfeitures periodically and adjusts accordingly.
-The expected volatility assumption is based on the historical volatility of the Company's common stock.
+The Company uses historical data on exercise of stock options and other factors to evaluate and estimate the expected term of share-based awards.
+The Company also evaluates actual forfeiture rates periodically and adjusts the expected forfeiture rate assumption within the model accordingly.
+The expected volatility assumption is evaluated against the historical volatility of the Company's common stock over a four year average and is adjusted if there are material swings in historical volatility.
 The risk-free interest rate assumption is based on U.S. Treasury interest rates at the time of grant.

-The fair value of each stock option and SAR award during 2012, 2011, and 2010 was estimated on the grant date using the Black-Scholes option-pricing model with the following assumptions:
+The fair value of each stock option and SAR award during 2013, 2012, and 2011 was estimated on the grant date using the Black-Scholes optionpricing model with the following assumptions: